Virtual acoustics in inhomogeneous media with single-sided access: Discussion

 The ability to create virtual sources and receivers inside a medium from single-sided reflection data opens new ways for imaging and monitoring.
 An exciting new field in medical imaging is photoacoustic (PA) imaging \citep{Wang2016NatureMethods}, a method which employs the conversion of optical energy into acoustic energy at those locations inside the medium where light is absorbed.
 The resulting acoustic wave field may be very complex because usually many PA sources go off simultaneously and inhomogeneities in the medium may cause reflection artefacts \citep{Singh2016BOE}.
 Our proposed virtual acoustics methodology could be applied to ultrasonic reflection measurements to predict the direct and scattered wave fields of (clusters of) virtual PA sources, thus improving the interpretation and imaging of the complex wave field of actual PA sources.
 With the emergence of dual-modality ultrasound and photoacoustic imaging tools \citep{Daoudi2014OE} this becomes feasible and the first steps in this direction have already been made \citep{Neut2017JASA}.
+Note that in medical applications it is often sufficient to use a homogeneous background model, which means that analytical expressions can be used for the initial estimate of the focusing functions.
+Real-time application of our virtual acoustics methodology for medical imaging therefore seems feasible, particularly when the imaging is restricted to a finite region of interest.

 Another exciting potential application is the investigation of induced seismicity.
-By acquiring high-resolution seismic reflection data in areas prone to induced seismicity, our virtual acoustic approach could forecast the wave field caused by possible future earthquakes and the associated ground motion.
+By acquiring high-resolution seismic reflection data in areas prone to induced seismicity, our virtual acoustics approach could forecast the wave field and the associated ground motion caused by possible future earthquakes.
 Moreover, when the same acquisition system is also used to passively record the response to actual induced earthquakes, our method could be used to create virtual seismometers in the subsurface around the actual earthquake and use these to retrieve accurate knowledge of the source mechanism of the earthquake, insight in the evolution of the geomechanical state of the subsurface (horizontal and vertical stress distribution, fault and fracture properties etc.), and deep understanding of the link between the earthquake and the observed ground motion.